ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   **Number of stream** (input and output) managed by this component

--   Bit-field of dependencies to CMSIS-Stream for DSP/ML and Application services (see 1.1 Platform manifests)
+-   Bit-field of dependencies to CMSIS-Stream for DSP/ML and HAL services (see 1.1 Platform manifests)

 -   The developer identification, 21 bits